 To increase your chances of an easy, predictable transition to a new bank account, consider these tips.

-- Inquire about a switch kit: Some financial institutions offer switch kids, which simplify the process of moving to a new bank.
+- Inquire about a switch kit: Some financial institutions offer switch kits, which simplify the process of moving to a new bank.
 While switch kits vary, most of them are available online and include special forms you’ll need to fill out.

 - Call in advance: If you have plans to close your account in person at a local branch, be sure to contact your bank ahead of time.
 You might have to schedule an appointment or come by during certain hours.